-This secret pirate hideout will be hidden somewhere in the world at launch, but you will only be able to access it once you become a Pirate Legend.
+This secret pirate hideout was hidden somewhere in the world at launch, but you're only able to access it once you become a Pirate Legend.
 This is also somehow related to a rumoured treasure horde called Athena’s Fortune.

 As with the starting hub, the hideout features an array of NPCs and a tavern, but it is all built into some ancient shipwreck in a cave behind a large waterfall.

 “When you become a Pirate Legend, you discover a secret that allows you to access this place,” design director Mike Chapman explains.
 “It’s not loaded in off a menu - you seamlessly access this place through the game.
 It’s a place reserved for Pirate Legends.
 When you become a Pirate Legend, you’ll be able to access the Tavern of Legends.
 It’s a tavern built into an ancient shipwreck.”